 The 68-year-old passenger was reported in stable condition when reaching the hospital, the Coast Guard said in a statement.

-An MH-60 Jayhawk helicopter in San Diego and a C-17 Spartan transport plane in Sacramento headed for the vessel located around 225 miles south of the port of San Diego.
+An MH-60 Jayhawk helicopter in San Diego and a C-17 Spartan transport plane from Sacramento CA headed for the vessel located around 225 miles south of the port of San Diego.
 The helicopter crew brought a Special Tactics and Rescue paramedic from San Diego Fire-Rescue Department.

 The paramedic was lowered by the Jayhawk crew onto Viking Sun to assess the passenger and load her into a rescue basket.
 The lady was hoisted on the helicopter, followed by the medic.
 The crew flew to Scripps Memorial Hospital, La Jolla just after 12:40 pm.

-For other Viking Sun accidents and incidents see at the ship's CruiseMinus page.
+For other Viking Sun accidents and incidents see the ship's CruiseMinus page.